-There are three layers: the key-value store, the filesystem, and the application.
+There are three layers: the key-value store, the file store, and the application.

 The lowest layer is the key-value store.
 The keys are “capabilities” – short ASCII strings – and the values are sequences of data bytes.
 This data is encrypted and distributed across a number of nodes, such that it will survive the loss of most of the nodes.
 There are no hard limits on the size of the values, but there may be performance issues with extremely large values (just due to the limitation of network bandwidth).
 In practice, values as small as a few bytes and as large as tens of gigabytes are in common use.

-The top layer consists of the applications using the filesystem.
-Allmydata.com used it for a backup service: the application periodically copies files from the local disk onto the decentralized filesystem.
+The top layer consists of the applications using the file store.
+Allmydata.com used it for a backup service: the application periodically copies files from the local disk onto the decentralized file store.
 We later provide read-only access to those files, allowing users to recover them.
-There are several other applications built on top of the Tahoe-LAFS filesystem (see the RelatedProjects page of the wiki for a list).
+There are several other applications built on top of the Tahoe-LAFS file store (see the RelatedProjects page of the wiki for a list).

 The key-value store is implemented by a grid of Tahoe-LAFS storage servers – user-space processes.
 Tahoe-LAFS storage clients communicate with the storage servers over TCP.